drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Entropic Effects

-From an entropic viewpoint, many aspects of complex formation are unfavorable as they result in the loss of conformational degrees of freedom for both the protein and the ligand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/entropic-effects-fdbab805'><i class='fa fa-play' aria-hidden='true'></i></button>From an entropic viewpoint, many aspects of complex formation are unfavorable as they result in the loss of conformational degrees of freedom for both the protein and the ligand.
 Therefore, highly favorable enthalpic contacts between the protein and the ligand must compensate for this entropic loss.
 Moreover, the more rigid the ligand is, the less rotational entropy is lost upon binding, giving higher affinity.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer